eeshvardasikcm/mech-commerce/physics/thrusters.md

 ## macro style programming

-same as with app and language I'm developing, this Mecca game allows the user enter small amounts of information, and that information is then used to expand into boilerplate code.
+same as with app and language I'm developing, this Mecha game allows the user enter small amounts of information, and that information is then used to expand into boilerplate code.

-### The Mecca's are programmed to using custom language
+### The Mechs are programmed to using custom language

 the custom language that the mechas are programmed in is the same language that I am creating.